fiveladdercon/booster/README.md

 and BN conversion macros to write to and include the keys from header files.

-But since the OpenSSL documentation is somewhat cryptic *(pun intended)*, I spent quite a few hours sifting through the source code to the key persistence work.
+But since the OpenSSL documentation is somewhat cryptic *(pun intended)*, I spent quite a few hours sifting through the source code to get the key persistence work.

-*If you've gone through the original sample program, you'll note that I've used it's message as my baseline for the test.*
+*If you've gone through the original sample program, you'll note that I've used it's message as my baseline for the sign & verify test.*

 [1]: https://wiki.openssl.org/images/e/eb/T-rsa.c.tar.gz
 [2]: https://wiki.openssl.org/index.php/EVP_Signing_and_Verifying